Suggest a Songfact / Artistfact

 This pop nugget was the first single by Toto, a group made up of six very talented session musicians who had backed up artists like Boz Scaggs, Aretha Franklin, Barbra Streisand and Jackson Browne.
-It was written by their keyboard man David Paich with lead vocals by Bobby Kimball, it deals with the mysteries of love.
+Written by their keyboard man David Paich with lead vocals by Bobby Kimball, it deals with the mysteries of love.
 It proved that a slick pop song created by top players could succeed without a great deal of hype or a charismatic lead singer.
 Toto was a Top 40 staple in the '80s, releasing nine hit songs, including the #1 "Africa

 This song used a single-note piano percussion that was a popular technique at the time - Jefferson Starship also used it on "Jane